abhaygupta7121/Library_management_system/README.md

    - The simplicity of the Java language simplifies the development process, making it easier for programmers to understand, write, and maintain code.

 5. **Security Features:**
-   - Java is known for its robust security features, which is crucial for the handling of sensitive information in a Library Management System.
+   - Java is known for its robust security features, which are crucial for the handling of sensitive information in a Library Management System.

 6. **Versatility:**
    - Java's versatility enables developers to create scalable and adaptable solutions, meeting the diverse needs of a Library Management System effectively.